Diary of a Quilter - a quilt blog

 Classic Maple Leaf Quilt Block Tutorial by popular Utah quilting blog, Diary of a Quilter: image of maple leaf quilt blocks on a rotary cutting board.

-OR – Find a Free Printable PDF version of this tutorial here
+OR - Find the Free Printable PDF version of this tutorial here

 Maple Leaf Quilt Block Cutting Instructions